pen-lang/pen/doc/src/the-zen.md

 - One way to do one thing.
 - Single solution to solve multiple problems.

+## Language qualities

+In the order of priority,

+- Simplicity
+- Readability
+- Consistency
+- Writability
+- Easiness

 ## References

 - [The Zen of Python](https://www.python.org/dev/peps/pep-0020/)